-Molina Sample Member ID Card
+Molina Healthcare of Wisconsin, Inc. Sample Member ID card

+Card Front

-Members are reminded in their agreement to present ID cards when requesting medical or pharmacy services.
+Members are reminded in their Agreement to present ID cards when requesting medical or pharmacy services.
 The Molina ID card can be a physical ID card or a digital ID card.
-It is the Provider's responsibility to ensure Molina Members are eligible for benefits and to verify PCP assignment, prior to rendering services.
-Unless an Emergency Medical Condition exists,

-Providers may refuse service if the Member cannot produce the proper identification and eligibility cards.
+It is the

+Provider's responsibility to ensure Molina Members are eligible for benefits and to verify PCP assignment, prior to rendering services.
+Unless an Emergency Medical Condition exists, Providers may refuse service if the Member cannot produce the proper identification and eligibility cards.